gobblegoob/SNA-Automatron/README.md

 - [ ] Allow for multiple destination hostgroups
 - [ ] Easier user interaction
 - [ ] Simultaneous search for multiple target domains
+- [ ] If no data is found on Shodan for a particular IP address - add that info to the Other Domains Report for further review

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).